Are you an IBC first-timer? Do you know how to prepare for an IBC Show in order to make the most of your time in Amsterdam?

 6. Dress Code – Business casual, but comfy.

-Broadpeak team at IBC Show last year, 2022
+Broadpeak team at IBC Show in 2022

 5. Food – Don’t get “hangry”.
 Don’t forget to eat, you will need some energy to walk through the halls!

-Catering might be far, expensive, and if not both, will have to wait in a long line.
+Catering might be far, expensive, and if not both, you will have to wait in a long line.
 Keep a nutrition bar in your bag, it can save your day.
 Water is also important, so don’t forget to stay hydrated, especially if you’ve been networking the previous night.
 We know these occasions might count on some drinks.
 “Breathe and sleep”, recommended Frederic Denaire, Pre Sales Manager at Broadpeak.
 It might seem pretty obvious but believe him, you’ll be extremely busy during the show, so don’t forget the basics: breathe, sleep, eat and drink water!

 If you are in a group, don’t forget to book a table at restaurants.
-There are thousands of booked groups for lunch and dinner during the event, you don’t want to have a kebab as your only option left for your group.
+There are thousands of booked groups for lunch and dinner during the event, you don’t want to have a kebab as your only option left for your team.
 Juliette Bichot, Communication & Event Manager at Broadpeak and one of the responsible for Broadpeak’s successes during the latest editions recommends the restaurant Indrapura (Rembrandtplein 40-42, 1017 CV Amsterdam), according to her, it’s perfect for large groups and its atmosphere, food, and location are great.

-4. Conferences, Free Events, happy hours:
+4. Conferences, free events, happy hours:

 Jacques Le Mancq, Broadpeak’s CEO & President, speaking at IBC 2019

-3. Get Social – Networking Opportunities:
+3. Get Social – Networking opportunities:

 Reseach and identify key industry professionals, exhibitors, and potential business partners you would like to meet before the show.
 That’s why you’re going in the first place!
 Have your pitch and business cards ready to make a lasting impact during networking opportunities.
 But be careful, as Ricardo Moreira, Broadpeak’s VP of sales Western Europe, said “don’t try to sell something.
 Just try to understand customer challenges”.
 Take the opportunity to make meaningful connections.